-The University Programming Board (UPB) provides opportunities for students to get involved in well-planned social, cultural, educational, and recreational activities.
-UPB is an excellent opportunity for students to meet new people, be creative, and have fun.
-The University Programming Board's campus activities are designed by students for students.
+The Campus Activities Board (CAB) provides opportunities for students to get involved in event planning for social, cultural, educational, and recreational activities.
+CAB is an excellent opportunity for students to meet new people, be creative, and actively engage in the campus community.
+The Campus Activities Board's activities are designed by students for students.

-The UPB student volunteers (assisted by professional staff members) plan and present programs and activities for the entire FMU community.
-By joining UPB, students will gain experience in programming, promotions, team building and working with others as well as acquire leadership skills, meet many interesting people and become involved on campus.
+The CAB student members (assisted by professional staff members) plan and present programs and activities for the entire FMU community.
+By joining CAB, students will gain experience in programming, promotions, team building and working with others as well as acquire leadership skills, meet many interesting people and become involved on campus.

-UPB is open to all students.
-Anyone interested in joining should stop by or call the Dean of Students Office for application information.
+CAB is open to all students.
+Anyone interested in joining should stop by or call the Office of Student Life for application information.